capistrano/capistrano/docs/documentation/advanced-features/role-filtering/index.markdown

 If the filter matches no servers, no actions will be taken.

-If you specify a filter, it will match any servers that have that role, but it will _only_ run the tasks for that role, not for any other roles that server may have.
-For example, if you filtered for servers with the `web` role, and a server had both the `web` and `db` role, only the `web` role would be executed on it.
+If you specify a filter, it will match any servers that have that role, and it will run _all_ tasks for each of the roles that server has.
+For example, if you filtered for servers with the `web` role, and a server had both the `web` and `db` role, both the `web` and `db` role tasks would be executed on it.

 ### Specifying a role filter